-The airlines categorically don’t accept emotional support animals who display disruptive behavior like growling, biting, and jumping or lunging at people.
+Although no training is required for your pet to be an ESA, it is preferred that you get your pet basic training so that it remains in your control when flying in-cabin.
+It is your responsibility to keep your ESA in check and make sure that other passengers face no issues irrespective of your pet’s behavior.
+The airlines categorically don’t accept emotional support animals who display disruptive behavior like growling, biting, and jumping, or lunging at people.
 Follow these simple rules and regulations and you can travel with your emotional support animal in-cabin without any hassles.
 It is a great experience having your pet there with you in-cabin.
-All the anxiety or stress that you may feel during the flight, emotional support animal can be there to help you deal with it effectively.
+All the anxiety or stress that you may feel during the flight, the presence of your ESA, even under the seat can help you feel a little less anxious.

 Disclaimer - By using this site I consent to telemedicine: Telehealth means the mode of delivering health care services and public health via information and communication technologies to facilitate the diagnosis, consultation, treatment, education, care management, and self-management of a patient's health care.